solarslurpi/GrowBuddies/growbuddiesproject/README.md

-# Welcome to the GrowBuddies Library!
+# Welcome to the GrowBuddies Library

 Hello, fellow indoor gardeners!